Python automation case study

 Vote changes

-Each viewer maps to one selected movie.
-Changing a vote decrements the old movie total, removes empty vote buckets, and increments the new title.
+Each viewer owns one vote.
+Changing it decrements the old title and increments the new one.

 Tie and fallback handling